 - Carry and use hand sanitiser

-- Always have the personal protective equipment (PPE) that we need including a face covering
+- Always have the personal protective equipment (PPE) that we need and wear a face covering while in the property

 - Minimise the number of visits we take to complete a job when possible

 - Clean any surfaces we need to touch with wipes or disinfectant spray